• Skip to primary navigation

 Jump to Recipe Print Recipe

-Cooking air fryer Italian sausages is the fastest and easiest way to cook sausages.
-They turn out so nice and crisp on the outside yet juicy and tender on the inside.
-The clean up is so simple and you can cook either fresh or frozen Italian sausages in the air fryer.
+You are going to love cooking air fryer Italian sausages.
+Using the air fryer is the fastest and easiest way to cook sausages and they turn perfectly - nice and crisp on the outside, yet juicy and tender on the inside.

 A plate with cooked Italian sausages on it with a side of ketchup.